nxrighthere/ValveSockets-CSharp/README.md

 `Library.maxCloseMessageLength` the maximum length of the reason string in bytes when a connection is closed.

 `Library.Initialize(StringBuilder errorMessage)` initializes the native library.
-Capacity of a mutable string for an error message must be equal to `Library.maxErrorMessageLength`.
+The capacity of a mutable string for an error message must be equal to `Library.maxErrorMessageLength`.

 `Library.Deinitialize()` deinitializes the native library.
 Should be called after the work is done.